charleskoffler/clprolf/docs/clprolf_insights.md

 ### The (optional) clprolf annotations and features for the inheritance by interfaces fans

 There is some optional features, for those who prefer talking about inheritance, for the interfaces, and aims to prefer an implementation-less world.
 So here, interfaces are viewed quite like classes without implementations.
+These features are mandatory as soon as there are an inheritance of a version interface by another version interface.

 When a with_compat occured, it is quite like we would have change the API of the class used by the object, and replaced it by the wanted implemented interface.
 So the object becomes now in a new hierarchy, the hierarchy of the interface.
 And here is the implemented-less world, where we forget the implementation classes.
 In all this hierarchy, it could also have capacity and version inheritances.
 So we can optionaly add, in the case of a usage of interface for this pure interface world, @Agent (or all class roles allowed) above an interface declaration.
 And the class implementing this version interface should have exactly the same class role, for coherence.
 The compiler will check this: not an equivalent role, but exactly the same role(here @Agent, and not @Simu_real_obj, for example).